 Citrix Universal Printer - A generic printer created at the beginning of sessions that is not tied to a printing device.
 The Citrix Universal Printer is not required to enumerate the available client printers during logon, which can greatly reduce resource usage and decrease user logon times.
 The Universal Printer can print to any client-side printing device.

-To use a universal printing solution for non-Windows Citrix Workspace apps, use one of the other Universal print drivers that are based on postscript/PCL and installed automatically.
+To use a universal printing solution for non-Windows Citrix Receivers, use one of the other Universal print drivers that are based on postscript/PCL and installed automatically.